 The Canadian Centre also works collaboratively with allies from around the globe to make the world safer for children, including:

 The role of law enforcement agencies is essential to protecting children from abuse and, as such, the Canadian Centre has prioritized the establishment of formalized protocols with law enforcement agencies across the country.

-To date the Canadian Centre has signed education and awareness protocols with 17 law enforcement services and 4 agencies with initiative-specific protocols.
+To date the Canadian Centre has signed formalized agreements with 26 law enforcement services across the country.

 Education and Child-Serving Organizations